-Tom Vater is a writer working predominantly in Asia.
+Tom Vater is a writer and publisher working predominantly in Asia.

 He has published four crime novels and is the co-owner of Crime Wave Press, a Hong Kong based crime fiction imprint which published 36 novels between 2012 and 2021.

 He is the co-author of three documentary screenplays, including the highly praised The Most Secret Place On Earth, a feature on the CIA’s secret war in Laos.